The Perfect Honor Guard Holsters

 Upon opening the box and handling the pistol, it’s obvious that the Honor Guard is the opposite of a Saturday Night Special.
 It’s immediately apparent that it’s a high quality firearm.
 It has a unique, beautiful design.
 The fit & finish seem top notch.
-It just looks great (especially in a good Honor Guard Holster).
+It just looks great (especially in a good Honor Guard concealed carry Kydex holster).

 It can’t help but be noticed that the overall shape of the pistol bears a remarkable resemblance to the S&W M&P Shield.
 Even the magazine looks similar.
 That’s not a bad thing.
 The Shield is the best selling Single Stack Nine on the market for many good reasons.
 One of them is it’s much touted ergonomics.
 They’re about unbeatable.
 Until now, that is.
 The Honor Defense seems to have every curve perfectly sculpted to fit your hand perfectly.

 While initially staring down at the large amounts of unique stippling, it’s easy to overlook the gun’s overall beauty.
 At first, all you see is massive amounts of stippling.
 However, once you get used to the stippling’s appearance, the gun’s beautiful styling starts to peek through.